panubo/docker-couchdb-toolbox/commands/load.md

 ## Configuration

-Use `--link <couchdb container name>:couchdb` to automatically specify the required variables.
+Use `--link <couchdb container name>:link` to automatically specify the required variables.

 Alternatively specify the individual variables: